MicrosoftDocs/memdocs/sccm/core/servers/manage/checklist-for-installing-update-1610.md

 For more information, see [Database replicas for management points for System Center Configuration Manager](/sccm/core/servers/deploy/configure/database-replicas-for-management-points).

-**Set SQL Server AlwaysOn availability groups to manual failover:**
+**Set SQL Server Always On availability groups to manual failover:**
 Before installing updates, such as version 1610, ensure that the availability group is set to manual failover.
 After the site has been updated, you can restore failover to be automatic.
-For more information see [SQL Server AlwaysOn for a site database](/sccm/core/servers/deploy/configure/sql-server-alwayson-for-a-highly-available-site-database).
+For more information see [SQL Server Always On for a site database](/sccm/core/servers/deploy/configure/sql-server-alwayson-for-a-highly-available-site-database).

 **Reconfigure software update points that use NLBs:**
 Configuration Manager cannot update a site that uses a network load balancing (NLB) cluster to host software update points.